 So, as you can see from the pictures these pegs are different from most tent pegs and this is most recognizable from there shape.

-The most important and unique feature is the position of the guy attachment point which ensures that the load is evenly distributed and with the peg being in the ground at its natural angle it simply anchors there with less effort than most pegs.
+The most important and unique feature is the position of the guy attachment point.
+This ensures that the load is evenly distributed and with the peg being in the ground at its natural angle.
+It simply anchors there with less effort than most pegs.

 Delta pegs hold where others can’t, as the guy line increases tension the Delta Peg simply digs deeper.
 Most other pegs simply work their way out of the ground when the same amount of tension from the guy line is applied.
 Even in soft ground where you find other pegs will work their way loose when the slightest bit of tension is applied.